michaelbrave/Homemade-CS-Degree/FreeCodeCamp_Data_Science/Data_Science_Notes.md

 19:45

 Engineer
--Focus on back end hardware (like servers)
+- Focus on back end hardware (like servers)
--make data science possible
+- make data science possible
--developers or database managers
+- developers or database managers

 Big Data
--Focus on computer science and math
+- Focus on computer science and math
--Machien Learning
+- Machien Learning
--create data products (recomendation engines)
+- create data products (recomendation engines)

 Researchers
--focus on domain specific research
+- focus on domain specific research
--physics, genetics
+- physics, genetics
--strong in stats
+- strong in stats

 Analyst
--Day to day tasks of running a business
+- Day to day tasks of running a business
--Web Analytics, sql
+- Web Analytics, sql
--good for business
+- good for business
--not quite a data scientist since data is structured already?
+- not quite a data scientist since data is structured already?

 Business people
--frame business relevant questions
+- frame business relevant questions
--manage projects
+- manage projects
--need to know enough to speak "data"
+- need to know enough to speak "data"

 Entrepreneurs
--data startup
+- data startup
--needs data and business skills
+- needs data and business skills
--need to be creative
+- need to be creative

 Full stack unicorn
--mythical creature with magical abilities
+- mythical creature with magical abilities
--mythical individual with universal abilities -probably don't exist
+- mythical individual with universal abilities
+- probably don't exist

 different skills and goals for the different roles usually work in different contexts